rejuvyesh/doa-est-info-theory/report.md

 (@) $$x_m(k) = s(k - \tau_m) + n_m(k)$$

-where $\tau_m$ denotes the time samples that it takes for the source signal to reach the receiver $m$th microphone and $n_(k)$ is the respective additive zero mean uncorrelated noise.
+where $\tau_m$ denotes the time samples that it takes for the source signal to reach the receiver $m$th microphone and $n_m(k)$ is the respective additive zero mean uncorrelated noise.
 The overall geometry can be seen in Fig. 1.

 ![Geometry of Recording System](./img/dir.png )